✓ Updated May 2026

 Trolley Services (I-Ride Trolley)

-The I-Ride Trolley is a hop-on, hop-off service that runs along International Drive, connecting many hotels, restaurants, and attractions in that popular tourist corridor.
+The I-Ride Trolley is a hop-on, hop-off service that runs along International Drive, connecting many hotels, restaurants, and attractions in that tourist corridor.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.